kaaneneskpc/F1DriversAndTracks/README.md

 ## Acknowledgments

-- Formula 1 for drivers and tracks inspiration
+- Formula 1 for drivers, tracks, and official race data inspiration
 - Jetpack Compose team for the modern UI toolkit
 - Material Design team for design guidelines
+- Official F1 website for 2025 season data and standings

 ## 📝 License